Structure & Bonding:

 A compound is two or more elements that are chemically joined.

 Bonding happens because atoms try to achieve the electron configuration of noble gases (full outer shells).
 As such, atoms that do not have Noble Gas Electron Configurations are highly reactive.

 For example, an oxygen atom has electron configuration [2,6].
 To form a full outer shell of electrons, it must either get two more electrons, or lose 6 electrons.
-But, losing 2 electrons is energetically favourable to losing 6 electrons, so oxygen atoms must gain 2 electrons to form a full outer shell.
+But, gaining 2 electrons is energetically favourable to losing 6 electrons, so oxygen atoms must gain 2 electrons to form a full outer shell.

 Similarly, a magnesium atom has electron configuration [2,8,2] and therefore must lose 2 electrons to form a full outer shell of electrons.

 There are three ways for atoms to achieve a full outer shell of electrons:

 - They can gain electrons (to get more)

 - They can lose electrons (to leave behind fewer)